liliankasem/logicapps/README.md

 ### ARM Deployment

-The `.deploy` folder contains the ARM templates required to deploy all the required logic app resources.
+The `deploy` folder contains the ARM templates required to deploy all the required logic app resources.

 - `connectors-template.json` deploys an office 365 connector
 - classic/